-Mariners select Georgia starting pitcher Emerson Hancock with sixth pick in MLB draft
+Getting to know Mariners first-round draft pick Emerson Hancock

 “Emerson is a 6-foot-4, 215-pound power arm with 4 plus-pitches and plus-command,” Hunter said in a news release.
 “His combination of stuff, strike-throwing and size profiles him as a true top-of-the-rotation starter.
 We feel very fortunate to have the opportunity to select such a special talent with the sixth pick.”

-In the days leading up to the Major League Baseball draft, Hunter discussed the likelihood of taking another college pitcher in a draft that was considered to having the deepest collection of college pitching talent in 20 years.
+In the days leading up to the MLB draft, Hunter discussed the likelihood of taking another college pitcher in a draft that was considered to have the deepest collection of college-pitching talent in 20 years.

 “With a shortened draft, the first three picks, you go for the highest-end player,” Hunter said.
 “If you have a plethora of arms in your system, no one has ever been hurt by having too much pitching.
 So we’ll take the best player available that we think has the most impact for the Seattle Mariners.”